huggingface/datasets/datasets/turkish_ner/README.md

 ### Dataset Summary

-Coarse-grained Turkish named entity recognition dataset, including 25 different domains and over 700K sentences.
+Automatically annotated Turkish corpus for named entity recognition and text categorization using large-scale gazetteers.
+The constructed gazetteers contains approximately 300K entities with thousands of fine-grained entity types under 25 different domains.

 ### Supported Tasks and Leaderboards

-[More Information Needed]
+[Needs More Information]

 ### Languages